salieri11/concord-bft/hermes/README.md

 ## Requirements:
 - Python 3.7.1.
 Installation reference: https://docs.python.org/3/using/
-- Python packages: matplotlib, numpy, pyyaml, and web3.
+- Python packages: matplotlib, numpy, pyyaml, web3, and xvfbwrapper.
 Pip may be fussy if Python was upgraded.
 Try: `python3 -m pip install <package>` if having trouble.
 - To run the "CoreVMTests" suite, fetch the ethereum/tests project from Github: https://github.com/ethereum/tests
   Then adjust the path to it in resources/user_config.json.